marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/malloc.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: MALLOC, pointer, cray

 .. _malloc:

-.. index:: MALLOC

-.. index:: pointer, cray

 MALLOC --- Allocate dynamic memory
 **********************************